Our 17-day Kenya wildlife safari last month was a lifelong dream come true.

 East African Lion

-With his luxurious mane and imposing roar, the male East African Lion is considered the king of all Kenyan animals.
+With his luxurious mane and imposing roar, the male East African Lion is considered the king of all Kenyan animals and is the national animal of Kenya.
 The average male lion weighs between 350 and 500 lbs., while its female counterpart weighs a little less.

 Lions are known for their hunting prowess, preying on a variety of mammals such as gazelles, buffalo, zebras and more.
 The females tend to do most of the actual hunting, but the males usually get “the lion’s share” of the kill.